By – Laws

 Article X — Amendments

-A. Repeal or alteration of these by-laws may be made either in full or in part by a majority vote of the members present at an annual meeting.
+Repeal or alteration of these by-laws may be made either in full or in part by a majority vote of the members present or electronic at an annual meeting or special session called by the Board of Directors.

 Article XI — Parliamentary Procedure